-The sensing initiator shall set Distance Between DMG sensing Bursts field to the time between the start of successive burst.
-The sensing initiator shall set the Allocation Block Period field to the time measured in the number of beacon intervals(#2173) between the start of successive instances in the burst.
-The sensing initiator shall set the Number of Blocks field to the number of instances in the burst.
-The sensing initiator shall set the Allocation Block Duration field equal to the time allocated for an instance(#1385).
+Distance Between DMG sensing Bursts field to the time between the start of successive burst.

+Allocation Block Period field to the time measured in the number of beacon intervals(#2173) between the start of successive instances in the burst.

+Number of Blocks field to the number of instances in the burst.

+Allocation Block Duration field equal to the time allocated for an instance(#1385).

-The sensing initiator shall set the Number TX Beams Per Instance field to the number of TX AWV patterns to be used in each instance.
-The sensing initiator shall set the Repeat Per Instance field to the number of times the sensing transmitter goes through the Number TX Beams Per Instance within the instance (see 11.55.3.6.3 (Bistatic DMG sensing instance)).
+Number TX Beams Per Instance field to the number of TX AWV patterns to be used in each instance.

+Repeat Per Instance field to the number of times the sensing transmitter goes through the Number TX Beams Per Instance within the instance (see 11.55.3.6.3 (Bistatic DMG sensing instance)).

 After receiving a DMG Sensing Measurement Request frame, a DMG STA responds with a DMG Sensing Measurement Response frame.

-The sensing responder shall set the DMG Measurement Session ID field in the DMG Sensing Measurement Response frame to the value set in this field in the DMG Sensing Measurement Request frame sent by the sensing initiator(#2123).
+The sensing responder shall set the:

+DMG Measurement Session ID field in the DMG Sensing Measurement Response frame to the value set in this field in the DMG Sensing Measurement Request frame sent by the sensing initiator(#2123).

-In the DMG Sensing Measurement Response frame, the sensing responder shall set the Status Code field to SUCCESS if it accepts the DMG measurement session request(#1046, #2005).
-It shall set the Status Code field to REJECTED_WITH_SUGGESTED_CHANGES if it rejects the request but will accept with the schedule that is included in DMG Sensing Scheduling subelement included in the DMG Sensing Measurement Session element.
-It shall set the Status Code field to REQUEST_DECLINED if it rejects the request.
+Status Code field in the DMG Sensing Measurement Response frame to:

+SUCCESS, if it accepts the DMG measurement session request(#1046, #2005).

+REJECTED_WITH_SUGGESTED_CHANGES, if it rejects the request but accepts the schedule that is included in the DMG Sensing Scheduling subelement included in the DMG Sensing Measurement Session element.

+REQUEST_DECLINED if it rejects the request.

 The sensing responder shall set the Sensing Type and RX Initiator fields to the same value that was in the DMG Sensing Measurement Setup element within the DMG Sensing Measurement Session Request frame(#1047, #1483).
+If present:

-If present, the Peer Orientation field contains the azimuth and elevation of the sensing initiator as measured by sensing responder.
-If present, the LCI field contains the location of the sensing initiator.
+the Peer Orientation field contains the azimuth and elevation of the sensing initiator as measured by sensing responder.

+the LCI field contains the location of the sensing initiator.

-If the sensing initiator has set the Report Type field in the DMG Sensing Measurement Session element to the values 3, 5, 6, or 7 (that is, values indicating Doppler reporting), the sensing responder shall include a Burst Response Delay subelement in the DMG Sensing Measurement Session element with the Burst Response Delay field set to the time in milliseconds it needs to calculate the response to the DMG sensing burst defined in the sensing initiator’s DMG Sensing Measurement Session element.
+If the sensing initiator has set the Report Type field in the DMG Sensing Measurement Session element equal to the values 3, 5, 6, or 7 (that is, the values indicating Doppler reporting), the sensing responder shall include a Burst Response Delay subelement in the DMG Sensing Measurement Session element with the Burst Response Delay field set to the time in milliseconds, it needs to calculate the response to the DMG sensing burst, defined in the sensing initiator’s DMG Sensing Measurement Session element.

 If the sensing responder indicated REJECT_WITH_SCHEDULE, the DMG Sensing Scheduling subelement indicates the proposed schedule from the sensing responder.
+[SM: This sentence is out of place]

-The sensing initiator requests DMG sensing measurement session separately with each sensing responder.
-Operational parameters established upon the negotiation are identified by the DMG Measurement Session ID.
-The same DMG Measurement Session ID may be asserted to the agreement with different sensing responders if the sensing initiator schedules to address the sensing responders in the same DMG sensing measurement exchanges(#1387).
+The sensing initiator requests a DMG sensing measurement session separately with each sensing responder.
+Operational parameters established upon session negotiation are identified by the DMG Measurement Session ID.
+The same DMG Measurement Session ID may be asserted to the agreement [SM: What agreement?] with different sensing responders if the sensing initiator schedules to address the sensing responders in the same DMG sensing measurement exchanges(#1387).

 DMG sensing burst

-A DMG sensing burst is a set of scheduled DMG sensing instances so that the time difference between the instances within each DMG sensing burst may be shorter than the time difference between consecutive DMG sensing bursts.
+A DMG sensing burst is a set of scheduled DMG sensing instances so that the time difference between the instances within each DMG sensing burst, may be shorter than the time difference between consecutive DMG sensing bursts.
 One or more sensing responders may be scheduled for sensing within a DMG sensing burst(#1484).

-To enable low velocity Doppler shifts measurements(#1388), a set of repeated measurements over a long period may be needed.
+To enable low velocity Doppler shift measurements(#1388), a set of repeated measurements over a long period may be needed.
 A DMG sensing burst enables such measurement.